De Morgan Dual Nominal Quantifiers Modelling Private Names in Non-Commutative Logic: Introduction

-These observations lead to the propositional system \textsf{MAV}~\cite{Horne2015} and its extension to predicates presented in this work named \textsf{MAV1}.
-Related work establishes that linear implication in such logical systems is sound with respect to both pomset traces~\cite{Horne2017} and weak simulation\footnote{This companion paper is submitted to another journal.}.
+These observations lead to the propositional system \textsf{MAV}~\cite{Horne2015} and its first-order extension presented in this work, named \textsf{MAV1}.
+Related work establishes that linear implication in such logical systems is sound with respect to both pomset ideals~\cite{Horne2017} and weak simulation~\cite{MSCS}.
 These results tighten results in initial investigations concerning a minimal calculus \textsf{BV} and trace inclusion~\cite{Bruscoli2002}.
 Hence reasoning using linear implication is sound with respect to most useful (weak) preorders over processes, for a range of languages not limited to \textsf{CCS}~\cite{Milner1982} and $\pi$-calculus~\cite{Milner1992}.

 This paper resolves the fundamental logical problem of whether cut elimination holds for \textsf{MAV1}.
 Cut elimination, the corner stone of a proof system, is essential for confidently recommending a proof system.
 In the setting of the calculus of structures, cut elimination is formalised quite differently compared to traditional proof frameworks; hence the proof techniques employed in this paper are of considerable novelty.
 Furthermore, this paper is the first paper to establish cut elimination for a de Morgan dual pair of nominal quantifiers in any proof framework.
 These nominal quantifiers introduce intricate interdependencies between other operators in the calculus, reflected in the technique of \textit{splitting} (Lemma~\ref{lemma:split-times}) which is the key lemma required to establish cut elimination (Theorem~\ref{theorem:cut}).